fingerprintjs/fingerprintjs/readme.md

 FingerprintJS is a browser fingerprinting library that queries browser attributes and computes a hashed visitor identifier from them.
 Unlike cookies and local storage, a fingerprint stays the same in incognito/private mode and even when browser data is purged.

+FingerprintJS has limited accuracy (40% - 60%) and functionality, because it's not possible to do many things without a backend.
+[Fingerprint Pro](https://fingerprint.com/github/) is a high-scale device identity platform that has both client-side and server-side components and identifies browsers and mobile devices with a 99.5% accuracy.
+Fingerprint Pro is free for developers, production plans start at $200/mo.

 [View Our Demo](https://fingerprintjs.github.io/fingerprintjs/).

 ## Quick start